This post was originally published in January 2019, updated in August 2023.

 We’ve built a brand new system to help you identify your subscribers based on their levels of engagement, from active to completely inactive.

 Engagement segments calculate six levels of engagement and organize these levels automatically into their own pre-built segments right within your account.
 For customers on the Essentials (if you’ve purchased them as an add-on) or Premier plan, you’ll see the six segments in your lists based on open and click frequency.
 These segments include:

-Take this a step further—you can now use this engagement data when building your own custom segments.
+You can also use this engagement data when building your own custom segments.
 This allows you to get even more targeted in who you send to.
 For example, create a segment of your Dormant subscribers in a specific location to make your re-engagement campaign as meaningful and targeted as possible.

 Learn more about building your own segments here.

-The subscribers marked Active are your most loyal subscribers—they recently opened, clicked, and engaged with your brand.
-Consider them your VIPs.
-With engagement segments, it’s never been easier to identify this critical group of your most active subscribers and thank them for being such valuable customers.
+With engagement segments, it’s easier to identify your most active subscribers and thank them for being such valuable customers.

 Manage and keep a healthy list.

-Engagement segments make it incredibly clear who haven’t been engaging with your emails in a while.
+Engagement segments make it easier for you to see who hasn’t engaged with your emails in a while.
 You can see who’s at risk, pause sending (or decrease the frequency of sends to them), and then decide whether or not a re-engagement approach is the best next step.

-Whether it’s offering a win-back discount, reminding customers what they love about you, or just an honest “we miss you,” we’ve got you covered.
-These re-engagement templates are available to all customers now in the email builder for more ideas on how to get started.
+A few examples of re-engagement campaigns include a win-back discount, reminding customers what they love about you, or just an honest “we miss you,”, will often suffice.
+Check out our re-engagement templates in the email builder for more ideas on how to get started.

-Engagement segments are available for Campaign Monitor customers on the Premier plan and are also available for purchase as an add-on to the Essential plan.
+Engagement segments are available for customers on the Premier plan and are also available for purchase as an add-on to the Essential plan.
 The re-engagement templates are available for all customers.
-If you’d like to upgrade to Premier or purchase engagement segments as an add-on, click the Billing button found in the Settings dropdown in the top-right of your account.
+If you’d like to upgrade to Premier or purchase engagement segments as an add-on, click the Billing button in the Settings dropdown in the top-right of your account.

-Here at Campaign Monitor, we’re dedicated to building smart solutions to help you drive engagement and loyalty through email marketing.
-If you’ve got any questions, please don’t hesitate to reach out to our support team!
+We’re dedicated to building smart solutions to help you drive engagement and loyalty through email marketing.
+If you have any questions, please don’t hesitate to reach out to our support team!